Living in a New Republic of the Heart:

 A: Each session will be recorded, both in video and audio format, and posted to the course homepage, so if you have a scheduling conflict, you can watch or listen to the recording at your convenience.

-Q: How does the Facebook Course Group work?
+Q: How does the Course Online Forum work?

-A: Our Facebook online community is open only to participants in this course.
+A: Our online community is open only to participants in this course.
 The intention is to provide a lively, supportive environment outside of class.
-Here you can continue the conversation and deepen your understanding with fellow participants.
+Here you will be able to continue the conversations and deepen your understanding with fellow participants.

 Q: How do the pods and dyads work?